 The default value for the RICHTEXT_WIDGET_CLASS setting is the string "mezzanine.core.forms.TinyMceWidget".
 The TinyMceWidget class referenced here provides the necessary media files and HTML for implementing the TinyMCE editor, and serves as a good reference point for implementing your own widget class which would then be specified via the RICHTEXT_WIDGET_CLASS setting.

 In addition to RICHTEXT_WIDGET_CLASS you may need to customize the way your content is rendered at the template level.
-Post processing of the content can be achieved through the RICHTEXT_FILTER setting.
+Post processing of the content can be achieved through the RICHTEXT_FILTERS setting, which is a sequence of string, each one containing the dotted path to a Python function, that will be used as a processing pipeline for the content.
+Think of them like Django’s middleware or context processors.

-Say, for example, you had a RICHTEXT_WIDGET_CLASS that allowed you to write your content in a popular wiki syntax.
-You’d need a way to convert that wiki syntax into html right before the content was rendered:
+Say, for example, you had a RICHTEXT_WIDGET_CLASS that allowed you to write your content in a popular wiki syntax such as markdown.
+You’d need a way to convert that wiki syntax into HTML right before the content was rendered:

-Then by setting RICHTEXT_FILTER to 'myproj.filter.markdown_filter' you’d see the converted html content rendered to the template, rather than the raw markdown formatting.
+With the above, you’d now see the converted HTML content rendered to the template, rather than the raw markdown formatting.

 When using a custom widget for the WYSIWYG editor via the RICHTEXT_WIDGET_CLASS setting, you can show the Media Library dialog from your custom widget, by doing the following: